Supplemental Nutrition Assistance Program (SNAP)

 - Alcohol, tobacco, vitamins and medicines

-When you apply for Food Assistance you will need to bring some verifications with you to complete the application process.
+When you apply for Supplemental Nutrition Assistance you will need to bring some verifications with you to complete the application process.
 Typically the items include:

 - Your original Birth Certificate

 - Proof of age and citizenship

 - Proof of assets, such as bank account statements